w3f/polkadot-wiki/docs/learn/learn-elastic-scaling.md

 with **elastic scaling**: parachains can use multiple cores to include multiple parablocks within the same relay chain block.

+The capabilities of elastic scaling were tested live on Kusama in December 2024 with [the Spammening Event](https://polkadot.com/spammening/).
+During this event, 143,343 TPS were recorded on 23 out of 100 cores (23% capacity), consistently achieving an average block time of 6.3 seconds and finality of 16.5 seconds.

+!!! info "Polkadot 2.0"
+    Elastic scaling is the last technical upgrade of Polkadot 2.0 that includes pipelining, agile scheduling, and now parallel computing.
+This makes Polkadot a true decentralized computer offering secure computation.

 Take, for example, a parachain that wants to submit four parablocks to the relay chain.
 Without elastic scaling, it will take 24 seconds to include all of them through one core.
 Remember that a core is occupied after backing and before inclusion, i.e., for the whole data availability process.